Superyacht Cadetship assisted funding

 How can I apply for the Superyacht Cadetship funding?

-Your course advisor will be able to assess your eligibility, advise you on how much you might be able to get funding for and support you with your funding applications.
-They are a friendly bunch so please call 01983 203038 or email [email protected]
+Our course advisors will be able to assess your eligibility, advise you on how much you might be able to get funding for and support you with your funding applications.
+They are a friendly bunch so please call 01983 203038 or email [email protected].